 Disciplinary lockdown may result in the lockdown in current housing unit or removal of the inmate from the housing unit to special management housing.
 During this time, the inmate may only be allowed out of his cell for attorney calls, visits (may be sanctioned), showers, and recreation (restricted to one (1) hour per week).
 All clothing, mattresses and bedding will be the same as in general population, unless temporarily placed in protective custody and/or if items are damaged.
 Clothing or bedding and/or other items that are destroyed or mutilated will be removed and not replaced until that behavior changes.
 Meals served will be the same as general population.
-If you misuse your mea1, after being properly served, you will not be given a replacement meal.
-Disposable containers can be used while you're in disciplinary lockdown.
-While in disciplinary lockdown you will be placed in your property until you are released from disciplinary lockdown:
+If you misuse your meal, after being properly served, you will not be given a replacement meal.
+Disposable containers can be used while you're in disciplinary lockdown or if you damage, misuse or refuse to hand out your meal tray or other items related to your meal.
+While in disciplinary lockdown you will be allowed to keep the following personal property unless it was taken due to misuse, abuse or damage.
+All other personal property not listed below will be placed in your property until you are released from disciplinary lockdown:

 - 1. One (1) towel, one (1) wash cloth, one (1) bar of soap, one (1) shampoo, one (1) deodorant, one (1) toothbrush, one (1) tube of toothpaste, one (1) roll of toilet paper, one (1) pen and one (1) comb. - 2.
 Writing material for the purpose of corresponding. - 3.
 One (1) soft covered religious book. - 4.
-One (1) commissary lotion.
+One (1) paperback book unless you have recently misused or damaged such item(s) - 5.
+One (1) commissary lotion. - 6.
+You will receive all incoming mail. - 7.
+You will be afforded use of the kiosk or request form and visitation privileges unless restricted by sanctions.

-- 5. You will receive all incoming mail. - 6.
-You will be afforded use of the kiosk and visitation privileges unless restricted by sanctions. - 7.
-Telephone usage is restricted, unless during hour out. - 8.
+- 8. Telephone usage is restricted, unless during hour out. - 9.
 Newspapers are not allowed, unless no other media source is available, at the time.